Jaclyn Mednicov | Artist in Residence

 Nature is our Treasure

 Without the gardens, art would have looked very different.
 The magic of nature leaves us speechless at times.
 No wonder that artists have been inspired by nature for centuries.
-Not only because of its ornamental qualities, its splendor and its connection with the seasons, but also because of the emotions it evokes in us; by blooming and decaying.
+Not only because of its ornamental qualities, its splendour and its connection with the seasons but also because of the emotions nature evokes in us; by blooming, bearing fruit or in decay.
 A plant, like a work of art, is able to captivate us day after day.

 Many writers, poets and painters had a soothing garden.
 Claude Monet would never have been able to paint his famous Japanese bridge, weeping willows and water lilies without his garden in Giverny, Normandy.
 Goethe could never have developed his garden philosophy without his charming garden in Weimar.
 Nature is a treasure, a prerequisite for life and a great source of inspiration.
 The French artist Matisse had a Monstera deliciosa collection, which inspired several works of art.
 The work La Gerbe, for example, from 1953, was created by observing the beautiful fan-shaped leaves of the Monstera.

-Jaclyn Mednicov draws inspiration from everything that grows, blooms and decays in her garden.
-Her imagination is unleashed by the plants in her garden, and she depicts whatever is going on inside her.
-Experiencing nature, like art, appeals to our senses, in which shapes and colors play a major role.
-While the forms and colors in nature are predetermined by the species, Mednicov determines the form and colour of her work through her choice of materials: paint and canvas, ceramics, textiles and plaster.
+For many years Jaclyn Mednicov has been working with plants from her garden.
+Mednicov draws inspiration from the flora around her and her imagination is unleashed through everything that grows, blooms and decays from what nature offers.
+In addition, she relates to her inwardness and in doing so she let go of feelings and aims to depict whatever is going on inside.
+While painting the flow dictates how work develops.
+Experiencing nature, like art, appeals to our senses, in which shapes and colours play a major role.
+While the forms and colours in nature are predetermined by the species, Mednicov determines the form and colour of her work through her choice of materials: paint and canvas, ceramics, textiles and plaster.
 As well as by her emotions and intuition.
-Her working method is versatile and ambient.
+Her working method and her works are therefore experimental, versatile and ambient.

 The Practice of Jaclyn Mednicov